Selubi/CSify/README.md

 pip install csify
 ```

-This package only comes with spacy and contains no machine translator.
+This package only comes with [spaCy](https://spacy.io/) and contains no machine translator.

 The CSify Class
 ======